markcmurphy/devdocs-portal/02-headless-catalog.md

 X-Auth-Token: {{ACCESS_TOKEN}}
 ```

-**Override pricing using the Pricing API**
+## Using the Pricing API

 **Overview Pricing** is the mode of pricing used on the storefront to generate a starting price of an item before a shopper applies any customization to it.

-The [Pricing API]([Pricing API](https://developer.bigcommerce.com/api-reference/store-management/pricing) allows you to fetch **Overview Pricing** for a product and its selections or variants based on the shopper’s currency, customer group, and the channel they are shopping from.
+The [Pricing API](https://developer.bigcommerce.com/api-reference/store-management/pricing) allows you to fetch **Overview Pricing** for a product and its selections or variants based on the shopper’s currency, customer group, and the channel they are shopping from.

 Using the [Pricing API](https://developer.bigcommerce.com/api-reference/store-management/pricing), you can calculate the pricing displayed for a particular channel or a customer group on your storefront.